 Parts and Material Management Conference

 The annual DMSMS conference is now the Parts and Materials Management Conference (PMMC).
 The PMMC provides the opportunity for attendees from DoD, other government agencies, industry, and academia to interact and exchange ideas and learn about new tools and technologies that can impact parts and materials management.
-Please visit the following link for more information on the upcoming conference: http://pmmcmeeting.org/
+For more information on the upcoming conference, please visit the official PMMC Conference site.